PugrillaDev/Raven-Scripts/README.md

-A collection of custom Java scripts designed to enhance and automate various aspects of Minecraft gameplay.
-This repository aims to provide useful tools and modifications for Minecraft players and modders looking to extend the game's functionality.
+This repository contains my collection of custom scripts for the client Raven B4 designed to enhance and automate Minecraft gameplay.
+I develop and maintain all scripts located in this repository.
+I also manage all the documentation, which you can find here: [Raven Documentation](https://blowsy.gitbook.io/raven).